ssarl2/painting_house/painting_house/README.md

 - [x] Make it free to organize the order of pictures when uploading
 - [x] Bug - When commented or liked to a post, the picture index changes sometimes
   - This was due to the asynchronous problem.
 Promise.all makes to fetch the data in different time depending on its size.
 Eventually, it messes the order of pictures.
+- [x] Style the image position in the middle